 Earlier this year, on NBC’s “The Tonight Show” with Jimmy Fallon, Gates laid out his belief that AI will replace many doctors, teachers, and mental health professionals within the next decade, making humans unnecessary “for most things.”
 Those are fields long considered insulated from automation, which makes his remarks worth sitting with.
-And by August 2025, Gates admitted that even he had been caught off guard, saying AI is advancing at a speed that “surprises” him and that experts cannot agree on whether human jobs will be displaced in one year or ten.
+The phrase Gates used to frame that shift was “free intelligence,” a term he introduced weeks earlier in a conversation with Harvard professor Arthur Brooks.
+By mid-2025, Gates admitted that even he had been caught off guard, saying AI is advancing at a speed that “surprises” him and that experts cannot agree on whether human jobs will be displaced in one year or ten.

 Gates’s words are not gospel, but they deserve attention.
 AI is the least capable it will ever be right now.
 The pace of improvement continues to outrun most forecasts, and the economic disruption will be felt across industries well before most workers have had time to adapt.